leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 could be considered more palatable then most other types, simply due to prior exposure to emergent patterns and how they craft software.

-I was confronted by classism within Hypatia, ironic considering its intentions, when there was a push by the Board of Directors to remove or restrict the cash relief program, largely due to a particular homeless beneficiary.
-I saw this disconnect as the inherent misrepresentation of representation.
+I was confronted by classism within Hypatia (ironic considering its intentions!) when there was a push by the Board of Directors to remove or restrict the cash relief program, largely due to a particular homeless beneficiary.
+I viewed this disconnect as the inherent misrepresentation of representation.
 The path I used to actually represent member's voices was to actually incorporate their voices: consensus.
 Consensus is an anarchist component, and as I studied it more I finally arrived at _leaderlessness_.

 David Graeber defines "revolutionary action" in _Fragments of an Anarchist Anthropology_ as: